fagiolini/fagiolini.github.io/_posts/2020-11-15-lentil-curry-rice.md

 ## procedure
 ---

+0. if they are not canned, boil your lentils: [find our suggestions for cooking pulses here](https://fagiolini.github.io/pulses-guide/).

+1. cook your rice pilaf-style: find recipe [below](#pilaf-rice)

-1.	sauté the garlic in a pan with some of your oil of choice, and when it’s sizzeling add the rice and the lentils and mix it all together at high heat.
+2.	sauté the garlic in a pan with some of your oil of choice, and when it’s sizzeling add the rice and the lentils and mix it all together at high heat.

-2.	add the curry and let it fry a little bit.
+3.	add the curry and let it fry a little bit.

-3.	when it’s all brown and smells amazing, it’s ready to eat!
+4.	when it’s all brown and smells amazing, it’s ready to eat!

-4.	if you’d like, garnish with some coriander and a couple drops of lemon juice.
+5.	if you’d like, garnish with some coriander and a couple drops of lemon juice.

 # pilaf rice
 ---
 1. warm some extra-virgin olive oil in a small pot.

 2.  add the rice and toast it for 1-2 minutes.